SAINTProtein/SAINT_old/README.md

+## This repository is not maintained anymore.
+This contains codes for older experiments.
+For latest experiments and relevant codes please go to this repository(SAINT).
 # SAINT
 This repository contains the official implementation of our paper **SAINT**: **S**elf-**A**ttention Augmented **I**nception-Inside-Inception **N**e**t**work Improves Protein Secondary Structure Prediction.